ruleLearn/rulelearn/README.md

 # ruleLearn
 Open source library for learning rule models from decision examples and applying these models to classify or rank new examples.

 Rule models are induced according to sequential covering algorithm presented in [[1]](#VCDomLEM).
-The learning is preceded by analysis of consistency of data, whcih is based on rough set theory.
+The learning is preceded by analysis of consistency of data, which is based on rough set theory.
 More precisely, this library implements dominance-based rough et approaches: original one (DRSA) [[2]](#DRSA) and its variable consistency extensions (VC-DRSA) [[3]](#VCDRSA).
 Rule models can be used to classify new examples [].

 ruleLearn also allows to validate constructed rule models in stratified cross-validation.

 ## Quick start guide
-Data sets analysed by ruleLearn are represented as decision tables, which are composed of objects described by attributes.
+Data sets analyzed by ruleLearn are represented as decision tables, which are composed of objects described by attributes.
 Data sets should be provided in `CSV` or `JSON` format [].

 We consider the following use cases, which are typical forms of use of ruleLearn.